 Nicholas Comninellis, MD, MPH, DIMPH

-Nicholas Comninellis is an Assistant Clinical Professor of Community & Family Medicine at the University of Missouri-Kansas City School of Medicine, and founder of the Institute for International Medicine – for whom he is a full-time volunteer.
-He served inner city citizens for a year at Shanghai Charity Hospital during the pre-prosperity era, and over two year period initiated a healthcare ministry in the war-besieged city of Huambo, Angola in southern Africa.
-He also served one-month medical assignments in Honduras, Haiti, Zimbabwe, Burkina Faso, Niger and Kunming, China.
-Dr. Comninellis then worked for six years in the Kansas City public hospital system, before launching INMED in 2003.
-He attended the University of Missouri-Kansas City School of Medicine, the Saint Louis University School of Public Health, and was a family medicine resident at the University of Texas Southwestern Medical Center/John Peter Smith Hospital in Fort Worth, Texas.
-Dr. Comninellis also earned a diploma in tropical medicine from the Walter Reed Army Institute of Research.
-He is board certified in both public health and family medicine, and is author of INMED International Medicine & Public Health.
+Nicholas Comninellis is Dean and President of INMED, the Institute for International Medicine.
+He is also faculty in the Department of Medical Humanities at the University of Missouri-Kansas City (UMKC) School of Medicine and faculty at Research Medical Center Family Medicine Residency.
+Over two years Dr. Comninellis served inner city citizens at Shanghai Charity Hospital.
+Over another two years he led a healthcare ministry in the war-besieged nation of Angola in southern Africa.
+Dr. Comninellis next served for six years in the Kansas City public hospital before launching INMED in 2003.
+He graduated from UMKC School of Medicine and Saint Louis University School of Public Health, and was a family medicine resident at John Peter Smith Hospital.
+Dr. Comninellis also earned a professional diploma in tropical medicine from the Walter Reed Army Institute of Research, and became board certified in both public health and family medicine.
+Among his authored books are Shanghai Doctor, Where Do I Go From Here, and INMED International Medicine & Public Health.
+Dr. Comninellis is a classical guitarist and faculty advisor for UMKC Cru.
+He was recognized as the 2009 United Nations Association of the United States World Citizen and the 2015 University of Missouri-Kansas City Alumni of the Year.